Psychological and Philosophical Context

 All that I put down in my books is not the result of thinking or discursive reasoning.
 It is communicated to me through the breathing of the angel of revelation in my heart.
 All that I have written and what I am writing now is dictated to me through the breathing of the divine spirit into my spirit.
 This is my privilege as an heir not as an independent source; for the breathing of the spirit is a degree lower than the verbal inspiration.
 [Ibn ‘Arabi].

 3. Transient — A mystical experience is rarely sustainable for long periods.
 However, though the experience is temporary and its memory my fade with time, a permanent mark remains.
-The individual that returns from a mystical experience to a “normal” frame of mind is never the same person.
+The person that returns from a mystical experience to a “normal” frame of mind is never the same person.

-Moreover, mystical experiences are uniquely recognizable upon recurrence and can increase in their profound richness and importance.
+Moreover, mystical experiences are uniquely recognizable upon recurrence, and can increase in their profound richness and importance.

 Yet the amazing experiences of the mystics leave a permanent residue, a God-subdued, a God-possessed will.
 States of consciousness are fluctuating.
 The vision fades.
 But holy and listening and alert obedience remains, as the core and kernel of a God-intoxicated life, as the abiding pattern of sober, workaday living.
 [Thomas R. Kelly, Holy Obedience].